 - A cumulative GPA of 3.00 is required for graduation.
-No more than two grades of ‘C’ and no grades of 'D' may be used to satisfy Exercise Science major courses.
+No more than two grades of ‘C’ and no grades of 'D' or 'F' may be used to satisfy Exercise Science major courses.

 - With the exception of field experiences, seminar, and internship, courses under the Exercise Science requirements may not be taken Pass/Fail.

 - Department Requirements:BIOL 220 Human Anatomy and Physiology I, BIOL 220L Human Anatomy and Physiology I Laboratory, CHEM 121 General Chemistry I, PSYC 111 Introduction to Psychology and PSYC 211 Introduction To Behavior Modification, and HNES 250 Nutrition Science are listed within the General Education categories of Science & Technology, Social & Behavioral Sciences, and Wellness.